 Jennifer Kirschenbaum, Esq., counsel to the NY/NJ Interventional Pain Symposium, is the managing partner of K&K’s healthcare department, and represents ASCs and physicians with contracts, compliance, patient and employee issues.
 Jennifer is available at the Symposium to discuss employment contracts, buy-ins, practice purchase / sale, ASC syndication, private equity backed initiatives and general practice matters.
 Jennifer can be reached at (516) 747-6700 x.
 302 or Jennifer@Kirschenbaumesq.com.
 To join K&K’s free healthcare newsletter, visit K&K’s booth at the Symposium.

-Dr. Kohr is a dedicated, board-certified neurosurgeon and pain physician who has focused the past three years exclusively on pain management, with a particular emphasis on interventional pain therapies, especially neuromodulation.
-As a consultant neurosurgeon at the Pain Clinic Loewenstein, one of Germany’s leading centers for pain treatment, Dr. Kohr is the head surgeon and senior consultant in interventional pain therapy training.
-Additionally, she leads the Outpatient Clinic for Neuromodulation, spearheading efforts to provide cutting-edge treatments and significantly improve patients’ quality of life.
+Dr. Kohr is a double board-certified neurosurgeon and pain physician with a dedicated focus on interventional pain management and neuromodulation.
+At the Department of Pain Medicine, Tertiary Referral Clinic Löwenstein, SLK-Kliniken Heilbronn — one of Germany’s leading centers for pain treatment — she serves as a senior consultant and head surgeon in interventional pain therapy training.
+She also leads the Outpatient Clinic for Neuromodulation, driving clinical innovation and is committed to improving patients’ quality of life through advanced neuromodulatory techniques.

 Giuliano Lo Bianco, MD, PhD, FIPP, EDPM, is an Italian anesthesiologist and interventional pain specialist renowned for fluoro‑ and ultrasound‑guided percutaneous procedures and neuromodulation.
 Since 2020 he has directed the Analgesia & Percutaneous Surgery Unit at Fondazione G. Giglio, Cefalù, uniting high‑volume clinical practice with translational pain research.
 He earned a PhD in Neuroscience from the University of Catania, fellowship in Neuromodulation and Pain Medicine.
 Certified FIPP and EDPM in 2022, Dr Lo Bianco lectures on pain therapy at the Universities of Palermo and Pavia, organises the Mediterranean Pain Forum, and serves as Section Editor for Pain Education and Early Career Investigators in the Journal of Pain Research.